 India 9: clean air and good food in Bhubaneshwar

 After getting settled in at Siddhi Mandap, we took a walk through Old Town.
 Raj pointed out the temples and tanks that are getting cleaned up, the new walls, plazas and plantings around the main pond.
-A pretty different scene from Benares, where the much beloved Ganga Math was replaced by a shopping mall.
+A pretty different scene from Benares, where the much beloved Ganga Math

 How come Bhubaneshwar has the sense to preserve its Old Town, I asked, when so many other places in India are letting the boom take over?
 It's Ileana, said Raj.
 She has influence in high places.
 Ah.